 The COVID-19 pandemic stimulated a move to contact-free retail in all parts of the world.
 Driven by the need for a safe and accessible way to pave their way amidst the crisis, businesses, government establishments, and consumers embraced QR Codes.

-QR Codes in Australia are now ubiquitous, almost second-nature to users, to enter restaurants, pubs, and parks for safe operations.
+QR Codes in Australia are now ubiquitous, almost second-nature to users, to enter restaurants, pubs, parks, and parking spaces for safe operations.

 What led to the rise of QR Codes in Australia?